kyma-project/api-gateway/docs/user/custom-resources/apirule/04-70-changes-in-apirule-v2.md

 ## JWT Configuration Requires Explicit Issuer URL

-Version `v2` of APIRule introduce an additional mandatory configuration filed for JWT-based authorization - **issuer**.
+Version `v2` of APIRule introduces an additional mandatory configuration field for JWT-based authorization - **issuer**.
 You must provide an explicit issuer URL in the APIRule CR.
 See an example configuration:

 ```yaml
 rules: